meilisearch/documentation/learn/advanced/asynchronous_operations.md

 }
 ```

-Later, you check the request's status one more time.
-It was successfully processed and its status changed to `succeeded`:
+Later, you check the task's progress one more time.
+It was successfully processed and its `status` changed to `succeeded`:

 ```json
 {